The Official Whiplash Compensation Guide

 How to Make a Claim for a Whiplash Injury

-The first step in claiming compensation for whiplash is to contact The Compensation Experts where you’ll speak to one of our trained legal advisors.
+The first step in claiming compensation for whiplash is to contact The Compensation Experts where you’ll speak to one of our trained advisors.
 They will go through all the details of your accident and talk to you about your injury before matching you with a personal injury solicitor who specialises in whiplash claims.
-It is important to work with a solicitor who specialises in this area for your claim to be as smooth and successful as possible.
+It is important to work with a solicitor who specialises in this area for your potential claim to be as smooth and successful as possible.

 For your claim to be valid, you will need to prove that you have genuinely been injured.
-An injury can normally be demonstrated from your medical notes, which is one reason why it is so important that you seek medical attention if you suspect you have whiplash.
-If you have any lingering symptoms, then your solicitor may arrange for you to have an independent medical assessment to add weight to your claim.
+An injury can normally be demonstrated from your medical notes, which is one reason why it is important that you seek medical attention if you suspect you have whiplash.
+If you have any lingering symptoms, then your solicitor may arrange for you to have an independent medical assessment to add weight to your potential claim.

 In addition to showing you were hurt, you also need to demonstrate that the other party was at fault.
 This can be done with a police report (you should always phone the police if there has been an accident where someone was hurt), and with diagrams or photos of the accident site, witness statements, and photos of your car and the other vehicle if you sustained your whiplash in an RTA.